Bain & Company Tone of Voice — Results & Private-equity

 What makes Bain & Company's brand voice unique?

 Bain & Company stands out through their results, private-equity, team communication style.
-Their central brand tension — "Strategy vs. Results" — shapes every message they craft in the Services sector.
+Their central brand tension, "Strategy vs. Results", shapes how they communicate across the Services sector.

 What language style does Bain & Company use?